urbit/urbit.org-reloaded/content/grants/2023/issue-grab-bag.md

 The Urbit Foundation monitors existing and new issues in the codebase to identify issues that can be addressed by community contributors.

-This bounty will be awarded to someone who closes any three of the issues labeled ["community contribution"](https://github.com/urbit/urbit/labels/community%20contribution) in the Urbit github repo.
+This bounty will be awarded to someone who closes any three of the issues labeled community contribution in the [urbit](https://github.com/urbit/vere/labels/community%20contribution) or [vere](https://github.com/urbit/vere/labels/community%20contribution) github repo.

 The ideal contributor will have a decent command of hoon and an understanding of the Urbit stack.
 Some, but not all, issues will require experience with the [Vere runtime](https://github.com/urbit/vere).
 Issues are selected to require minimal organizational context, making them amenable to open source contributors.